near/docs/docs/bos/tutorial/quickstart.md

 NEAR Components are a new way to build web applications.
 They are composable, reusable and decentralized.

 :::tip
-You can interact with some of these examples by login using the button at the top navigation bar.
+You can login to interact with some of these examples.
 :::

 ---